AChicote/AChicote.github.io/_posts/2017-1-1-Hello-World.md

 ![accidents_deaths_per_year](/images/accidents_deaths_by_shift_2018.png){:height="400px" width="800px"}

-Conclusion: while accidents seem to be something related to traffic (more traffic more accidents) the ones that bring death seem to be more associated with nigh time activities.
+Conclusion: while accidents seem to be more related to traffic (more traffic more accidents) the accidents with deaths look like they are more associated to the nigh oriented activities.

 Location Based Analysis